Gum Inflammation and Disease Explained

 Find out what inflammation is, how it works and how it relates to gum disease and your overall health

-Inflammation?
-Like most people, you’ve probably come across this term before… but how does it occur?
+Gum inflammation?
+Like most people, you’ve probably come across the term “inflammation” before in relation to your whole body… but how does it occur?
 Are inflammation and infection related?
 Can it spread to the rest of your body?
 Inflammation is a pretty complex notion… which we’ve decided to demystify in this blog article!
 Read on to better understand what inflammation is and what it means for your gums, teeth and overall health.

 Acute inflammation – a blessing in disguise!